amino-os/Amino.Run/docs/code_study/DMList.md

 1. Initial placement is random as above.
 2. If the SO is a server only (incoming RPC's only)
   * Server-side of DM keeps track of a sliding window of clients that have accessed it in the recent past (configurable), and a weighted average of latencies to each client (ideally using timestamps on the RPC requests, but that's subject to client-server closck skew, so we need to think more about this - probably need round trip delay from the server to the client instead).

+Terry: RPC latency is relatively easy.
+We can be measured it at client side by client side proxy of the DM.
+This latency includes server side latency (i.e. processing time on server) and the data transmitting time.
+This latency is a relative value so it will be not affected by clock skews.

+Placement decision is the hard part.
+Suppose a sapphire object serves multiple clients.
+Moving the object close to one client may cause the RPC latency increase on other clients.
+We need to find a global optimal placement for the Sapphire object, not just good for one client.

+Second, the root cause of bad latency is often not clear.
+Suppose a client experience bad latency on one API.
+Will the latency be reduced if we move the Sapphire object close to the client?
+Maybe, maybe not.

 ### ExplicitCodeOffloading 49 Loc
 > Dynamic code offloading with offload call from application